How Can I Get a Hair Braiding License?

 Requirements for Braider-Specific Training

-Some states will not require you to complete full cosmetology training in order to be licensed, but will require you to undergo braider-specific training.
-The South Carolina Department of Labor, Licensing and Regulation requires completing a six-hour, board-approved training course, passing an exam and registering as a hair braider.
+Some states will not require you to complete full cosmetology training in order to be licensed but will require you to undergo braider-specific training.
+The South Carolina Department of Labor, Licensing, and Regulation requires completing a six-hour, board-approved training course, as well as passing an exam and registering as a hair braider.

-Illinois requires new braiders to take 300 hours of classes on braiding techniques and sanitation; if you've been braiding for more than two years, the state requires you to prove your expertise and pay a registration fee.
+Illinois braiders are required to have 300 hours of classroom learning or practical experience in braiding techniques and sanitation; if you've been braiding for more than two years, the state requires you to prove your expertise and pay a registration fee.
 In general, states with braider-specific training laws will require less than 1,000 hours of training in the field and may require an exam or registration fee.

 Stay Up-to-Date on Your State's Licensure Laws